Sherrie Palmieri - Executive Director for Nursing and Health Professions

 Dr. Palmieri holds memberships in several nursing and healthcare organizations and serves on the Government Affairs Committee for New Hampshire Nurses’ Association, co-chairs the Education Transformation Committee for the New Hampshire Action Coalition, and is secretary on the Board of Directors for Nashua Children’s Home.

-PhD, Rush University
+DNP, Rush University

 MBA, University of Phoenix

 Judith Pare - Associate Dean / Chief Nursing Administrator

 Judith Pare joined SNHU in 2012 as the graduate program director and director of external partnerships for nursing and health professions.
 She is responsible for course development, implementation and evaluation of curriculum, program and faculty development and outreach to community partnerships.

 Before joining SNHU, Dr. Pare was the assistant dean and an assistant professor at the School of Nursing at the Massachusetts College of Pharmacy and Allied Health Sciences.
 During her first year of teaching, the NCLEX passing rate rose from 72 percent to 90 percent.